votommy/Cat_Eyes/README.md

 ## Developer Guide

 ### To update
-Update the properties from *gradle.properties*.
+- Update the properties from *gradle.properties*.
 Follow the [Fabric Develop guide](https://fabricmc.net/develop/).
+- Update the fabric-loom version from *build.gradle*.
-If it's a new Minecraft version, change the version number in */src/main/resources/fabric.mod.json*
+- If it's a new Minecraft version, change the version number in */src/main/resources/fabric.mod.json*

 ### To build
-Enter *./gradlew build* into the terminal.<br>
+Enter ```./gradlew build``` into the terminal.<br>
 The build will appear in the *build/libs* folder